rotexsoft/leanorm/README.md

 its tests need to be run first before other Test Classes.

 New Test files must be manually added to the phpunit.xml.dist file in order for those new tests to run.

+### Branching

+These are the branches in this repository:

+- **master:** meant to be in sync with the the branch containing the latest stable release of this package.
+As of end of March 2024 it will be in sync with the **4.x** branch.
+The next major version of this package should be created from this branch.
+- **4.x:** contains code for the 4.x versions of this package.
+- **3.x:** contains code for the 3.x versions of this package.
+Only bug fixes should be added to this branch.
+This branch is feature complete.
+- **2.2.x:** contains code for the 2.2.x versions of this package.
+Only bug fixes should be added to this branch.
+This branch is feature complete.
+- **1.X:** contains code for the **1.X** versions of this package.
+This branch is abandoned.
+- **gh-pages:** contains documentation for the 1.X versions of this package.
+This branch is abandoned.